chinamike65/hugo-tuolesi/content/book3/book3en.md

 101

-One month before Dharma King Yongzeng passed away, and two months before Master Gazang Qusong Vajra passed away, he informed all his disciples as much as possible of the news that he was going to pass away.
+One month before Dharma Master Yongzeng passed away, and two months before Vajra Master Gazang Qusong passed away, he informed all his disciples as much as possible of the news that he was going to pass away.

 The two masters were very merciful, and they did this so that the disciples could have time to eliminate their karma and repent in time, or to deal with other unsatisfactory things.

 If the guru passes away, it will be more troublesome.
 Only by visualizing that the guru and Vajrasattva are indistinguishable, and reciting the hundred-syllable mantra one hundred thousand times at the same time, can the karma of being angry with the guru be eliminated.

-(2) The sin of looking for the guru's faults and defects is always looking for and paying attention to the guru's shortcomings or defects, which will reduce the strength of faith in the guru, and gradually lose confidence in the guru.
+(2) The sin of looking for the guru's faults and defects

+Always to be looking for and paying attention to the guru's shortcomings or defects, will reduce the strength of faith in the guru, and gradually lose confidence in the guru.
 In the end, a lot of merit will be lost.
-Lost, can not be achieved.
+Once lost, it can not be recovered.

 When the Buddha was alive, some people were taught by the Buddha himself to be tamed, but because they were always looking for the Buddha's shortcomings, they were not able to achieve it.

-Shanxing Bhikkhu is one of the disciples of Buddha Shakyamuni.
+Shanxing Bhikkhu was one of the disciples of Buddha Shakyamuni.
 He doesn't look at the Buddha's merits, he only looks for the Buddha's faults, but he can't find any no matter how he looks.

-He has been searching for twelve years, and finally found it: once, he saw Devadatta hitting Shakyamuni Buddha with a stone, and the Buddha's thumb was injured; another time, there was a thorn that hurt the sole of the Buddha's foot.
+He has been searching for twelve years, and finally found something: once, he saw Devadatta hitting Shakyamuni Buddha with a stone, and the Buddha's thumb was injured; another time, there was a thorn that hurt the sole of the Buddha's foot.

-The Xing Bhikkhu did not understand that these things are all due to causation, but he just thought that if the Buddha's ability is the greatest and his merit is the most perfect, the Buddha should not be harmed.
+Shanxing Bhikkhu did not understand that these things are all due to causation, but he just thought that if the Buddha's ability is the greatest and his merit is the most perfect, the Buddha should not be harmed.

-In this way, because the monks of good stars often searched for the defects of the Buddha, they failed to achieve it in the end, and went to hell after death.
+In this way, because Shanxing Bhikkhu often looked for the defects of the Buddha, he failed to achieve liberation in the end, and went to hell after death.

 Later, the Buddha went to hell to save him.
-After seeing the Buddha, he developed confidence and the Buddha saved him from hell.
+After seeing the Buddha, he developed faith and the Buddha saved him from hell.

 Why do I see the flaws and defects of the guru?
 Everyone feels different about the guru when they look at their guru.
-Some people look at the guru very frightened, some think the guru is not solemn, and some people think the guru is very solemn. ,mercy.
+Some people see the guru as very intimidating, some think the guru is not dignified, and some people think the guru is very dignified and kind.
-This is determined by the degree of purification of one's own karma, as well as the angle and prejudice of looking at the problem.
+This is determined by the degree of purification of one's own karma, as well as the viewpoint and prejudice of looking at the problem.

 (1) Causes of Karma

 Sometimes, some people may think: "Since the guru is the incarnation of the Buddha, why is the guru still flawed?
-Since there are flaws, how can it be a perfect Buddha?"
+Since there are flaws, how can he be a perfect Buddha?"

 In fact, what sentient beings see is unreal.